Gugustinette/create-tsdown/templates/solid/README.md

-# react-components-starter
+# solid-components-starter

-A starter for creating a React component library.
+A starter for creating a Solid component library.

 ## Development